 Festive Cheer at the Distillery Historic District Christmas Market

 Now an established tradition in Toronto, the Toronto Christmas Market is the epicentre for festive cheer.
-For the month of December , the Victorian-era Distillery District is transformed into a traditional outdoor European Christkindlmarkt. with carolers, charming craft and gift booths, rides and plenty of hot food and drinks that create a warming Old World atmosphere like no other.
+Satrting in November and running the month of December, the Victorian-era Distillery District is transformed into a traditional outdoor European Christkindlmarkt. with carolers, charming craft and gift booths, rides and plenty of hot food and drinks that create a warming Old World atmosphere like no other.
 Free admission Tuesday to Friday; $6.00 admission Friday evening, Saturday and Sunday.
 Visit the Toronto Christmas Market website for the latest information.

 After you’ve admired the 45-foot Christmas tree (!) and had your fill of mulled wine and hot chocolate, wander around the numerous indoor shops and galleries for holiday gift inspiration.
-Bergo, Distill and GOTSTYLE are all stylish places to find gifts, while galleries like Thompson Landry and Arta sell one-of-a-kind masterpieces for the art lovers in your life.
+Bergo, Distill and GOTSTYLE are all stylish places to find gifts.

 Lights, Lattes and Luxury in Bloor-Yorkville